tsdh/ttc-2013-pn2sc-validation/README.md

 # A Validator for the TTC 2013 PetriNet-to-Statechart Case

 This is a simple validator that checks the result Statchart models of the TTC 2013 PetriNet-to-Statechart Case.
-It works only with the test cases 1 to 3.
+It works with the main testcases 1 to 11, and it also does some checks for the performance test cases.

-The following things are checked:
+The following things are checked for the main testcases:

-  - For the test cases 1 and 2, there has to be exactly one `Statechart` element containing exactly one `AND` state containing the top-most `OR` state created by the reduction rules.
+  - For the test cases where a complete reduction is feasible, there has to be exactly one `Statechart` element containing exactly one `AND` state containing the top-most `OR` state created by the reduction rules.

+	This check is also performed for the performance test cases.

   - For every element type, the expected number of instances is checked against the actual number of instances.

+	This check is also performed for the performance test cases.

   - The expected containment hierarchy is checked against the actual containment hierarchy.

+	This check is not performed for the performance test cases.

   - The expected contents of the `rnext` and `next` references of each `HyperEdge` are checked against their actual contents.
 Hereby, the order is ignored.

+	This check is not performed for the performance test cases.

 The validator requires one assumption about the statechart models: every `Basic` state and every `HyperEdge` has to be named according to the `Place` or